xma711/notebook/web/xml/README.md

 some advantages
 ------------------
-xml stores data in plain text format. this provides a software and hardware-independent way of storing, transporting and sharing data.
+Xml stores data in plain text format.
+This provides a software and hardware-independent way of storing, transporting and sharing data.

-with xml, data can be available to all kinds of "reading machines" like people, computers, news feeds, etc.
+With xml, data can be available to all kinds of "reading machines" like people, computers, news feeds, etc.

-xml separates data from presentation.
+Xml separates data from presentation.
-xml does not carry info about how to be displayed.
+Xml does not carry info about how to be displayed.

-xml tree structure
+Xml tree structure
 -------------------------------

 <root>